 Truthfully, there are many Ibanez guitars worth checking out for the intermediate guitarist.
 Both the RG and S Series have some affordable options, and there are some awesome guitars in the Iron Label Series.
 But, if you want the hot pickups, whammy bar, fast neck and classic look the Ibanez RG is known for, the RG450 is the most complete package for the most budget-friendly price.

 There is nothing missing here.
 Specs include the Ibanez Wizard III maple neck, a mahogany body and Ibanez Quantum pickups.
 If you are an intermediate guitar player who is into shred or heavy metal check out the Ibanez RG Series, and the RG450DX in particular, and find the perfect instrument.

-Schecter Damien Elite 6
+Schecter Damien Platinum 6

 I can’t make a shortlist of my favorite guitars without thinking about Schecter.
 This is a guitar company that always surprises me.

 Truthfully, there are a bunch of Schecter guitars I could have named here.
 The Hellraiser and Blackjack are affordable instruments that sound great, and the C-1 Classic is a good-looking guitar.
-But I chose the Damien Elite 6 for its budget-friendly price tag.
+But I chose the Damien Platinum 6 for its budget-friendly price tag.

-The Damien Elite is a guitar built for heavy music, with active EMG 81/85 pickups, a mahogany body and a bolt-on maple neck with a rosewood fingerboard.
+The Damien Platinum is a guitar built for heavy music, with active EMG 81/85 pickups, a mahogany body and a bolt-on maple neck with a rosewood fingerboard.
 This combination gives the Damien Elite the right punch and power for extreme metal sounds and solos.